MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-how-to.md

 ## Deploy a TMDL model representation

-The following code sample shows how to deploy a TMDL model representation of the dataset to a Power BI Premium workspace.
+The following code example shows how to deploy a TMDL model representation of the dataset to a Power BI Premium workspace:

 ```c#
 var xmlaServer = "<Workspace XMLA address>";